7 Great Reasons to Work in Finance

 Many careers come with a great deal of job uncertainty.
 Some people go through their working lives not knowing what they would do if they lost their job, knowing that it is a real possibility.
 Working in finance, you’re unlikely to face this concern.
 Although the financial industry is always changing, it will always have jobs available.
 Accountants, for example, will have work for as long as people have money.
 Even if you change positions or move firms, you’re likely to always find employment.
 To feel more secure in this, though, always take the opportunity to gain new qualifications and to develop new skills.
 This way, should your company unexpectedly close, for example, you’ll be front of the line for a new job in a different company.

 If you ever decide that you would like to have a complete change and pursue another career, you’ll have lots of alternatives open to you.
-A financial background will provide the perfect path along which to transition into teaching, trading, recruiting or consulting, to name just a few.
+A financial background will provide the perfect path along which to transition into teaching, trading, recruiting or consulting, to name just a few just like the tradewise community that helps with trading.
 Furthermore, an added bonus is that your financial training and experience will have equipped you to deal with day-to-day life far more prudently than most people.
 You have the inside knowledge on money-management, credit cards, and pensions.
 Whatever you decide to do with your next life chapter, you’ll be off to a great start.